|

 messy kitchen

-Now I will honestly share that I have printed out cleaning schedules with the best of them, I’ve even done the Flylady schedule, and I ended up with a kind of “I do the chores when they need done” philosophy which basically meant by the time they needed done they REALLY needed done.
-Maybe it sounds dumb, but until my friend’s comment it never occurred to me to pick a day for cleaning and other household tasks and stick to it.
-So after looking at what we had going on each day of the week I devised my own homemaking schedule that I try to follow week to week.
+Maybe it sounds dumb, but until my friend’s comment it never occurred to me to pick a day for my weekly cleaning routine and other household tasks and stick to it.
+So after looking at what we had going on each day of the week I devised my own homemaking schedule that I try to follow on a weekly basis.

-Weekly Household Tasks
+Weekly Household Schedule

 Tuesday: Grocery shopping + clean out leftovers from the fridge